tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+24+26

+More patch noise due to Security Manager cleanup.

 Cleanup: remove audio solaris 7 compatibility code

 Cleanup: use pset_getloadavg() directly